 Knowledge Panel: A box that appears at the top of, or on the right rail (desktop only), of Page 1 of Google’s search results for relevant queries.
 This panel contains facts and information on people, places, and things, as well as links to related websites or Google searches.

-KPI (Key Performance Indicator): A metric to measure how effectively your business or team is performing toward reaching a business objective. 💡 Example: Some KPIs in the SEO industry are monthly organic traffic, keywords in top 3 SERPs, retention rate, the number of backlinks, and many, many more.
+KPI (Key Performance Indicator): A metric to measure how effectively your business or team is performing toward reaching a business objective. 💡 Example: Some KPIs in the SEO industry are monthly organic traffic, keywords in the top 3 results, retention rate, the number of backlinks, and many, many more.

 Landing Page: A specific page that appears after the visitor clicks on a link.
 These pages are optimized for promotion and conversion and are usually connected to a marketing campaign.
 In SEO each landing page can have different keywords and are optimized accordingly.